2018 Concert & Special Events Schedule

 We are planning weekly concerts during the months of July and August with many of our guest musicians at camp.
 They (may) include: Nate Hoff Family; Jillian Jones; Lynn Stoneking; Milt & Andrew Scott; Brian Spahr & Todd Miller; Kay Hoffland; Charles Johnson; and others.

 Please check back for dates and times of other events and concerts!
-We’ll see you this summer!
+We’ll see you this summer at Mount Carmel!

 Saturday, August 4th at 7:00 pm in the chapel. $10 admission at the door.